top of page

 Brake Pedal Feels Off

-A spongy, hard or soft brake pedal can be fluid leak or perhaps air in the braking system.
+A spongy, hard, or soft brake pedal can indicate a fluid leak or possibly air in the braking system.
 Brake lines should only have brake fluid flowing through them.
-If there is a brake fluid leak, air may get trapped in the brake lines and disrupt brake fluid flow.
-A soft pedal is usually a leak.
-A spongy pedal is usually air.
+If there is a brake fluid leak, air may become trapped in the lines, disrupting fluid flow.
+A soft pedal usually indicates a leak, while a spongy pedal often points to air.

-A brake pedal that goes to the floor is not a good sign and can be several issues at play.
-If there is brake fluid leaking in the system hydraulic pressure is lost and will cause a sinking or soft pedal.
-Low brake pads can cause similar brake pedal symptoms.
-When in doubt with any part of your brakes, check it out.
+A brake pedal that goes to the floor is a serious issue.
+If brake fluid is leaking, hydraulic pressure is lost, leading to a sinking or soft pedal.
+Low brake pads can cause similar symptoms, so when in doubt, it's best to have it checked.

 Visible Brake Fluid Leak